 This nail salon is a hidden gem in the Lower East Side, committed to providing clients with all-natural nail products selected from a small pool of organic polishes—because founder Jane MacColla believes that what you put on your body is just as important as what you put in it.
 You'll get the R&R you've been looking for from the serene vibe of this plant-filled, sunny sanctuary.

 210 Forsyth St., New York City

 Haven Spa might as well be called heaven spa because the magical ambiance of the nail salon is incredible.
 Seriously, you have to see it to believe it.
 We're major proponents of its pedicures and highly recommend you try the Haven Foot Renaissance.
 If the name alone doesn't convince you that your toes are worth it, then you just have to trust that the special blend of algae and essential oils will make you feel like a new person.

 250 Mercer St., New York City

 Obsessed with nail art?
-You have to try out this salon that specializes in Japanese nail art designs.
+Then try out this salon that specializes in Japanese nail art designs.
 Other than the neon sign and fun décor, this cool-girl nail salon has a one-of-a-kind vibe you have to experience in person.
 If you're not that into nail art, you can keep it simple with your pedicure and take in the fun energy of the salon.

-Up next, find out the one thing you should do to make your manicure last a lot longer.
+Up next, find out what you should do to make your manicure last a lot longer.